-- a) ALL must wear a mask in the following situations: - i.
-ALL INDOOR SETTINGS except when alone in a private office. - ii.
-In group home settings (residents do not need to wear a mask in their own home). - iii.
-In vehicles with more than one person (including the driver). - iv.
-Business and public settings that require mask wearing by all (e.g., schools, medical facilities, etc.). - v.
-During procedures or medical care where it is required (e.g. aerosol generating procedures) along with other required PPE. - vi.
+- a) Mask wearing is optional in all circumstances except the following: - UNVACCINATED and NON-FULLY VACCINATED Individuals must wear a mask indoors, outdoors whenever they are working with participants, and outside when six feet social distancing cannot be maintained with anyone else. - ii.
+In all licensed Group Home settings regardless of vaccination status (residents do not need to wear masks in their own home unless there is a COVID positive household member). - iii.
+In non-licensed residential settings when there is a positive case in the home or apartment. - iv.
+After a positive COVID test and 5 days of isolation an additional 5 days of mask wearing is required regardless of vaccination status. - v.
+Household Infection: Regardless of vaccination status, masks must be worn at Favarh during the infection period for 5 days after the infectious period of a household member. - vi.
+In vehicles with more than one person (including the driver). - vii.
+Business and public settings that require mask wearing by all (e.g., schools, medical facilities, etc.). - viii.
+During procedures or medical care where it is required (e.g. aerosol generating procedures) along with other required PPE. - ix.
 When working with immunocompromised participants.
 Many conditions and treatments can cause a person to be immunocompromised or have a weakened immune system.
 Primary immunodeficiency is caused by genetic defects that can be inherited.
 Prolonged use of corticosteroids or other immune weakening medicines can lead to secondary or acquired immunodeficiency.
-If unsure, see Table 1 and check with a Favarh nurse. - vii.
-Not wearing a mask, or not wearing a well-fitting mask that covers your nose and chin, when you are not fully vaccinated in the presence of program members or residents is considered NEGLECT by DDS. - d) Nothing in this section shall require the use of a mask by anyone for whom doing so would be contrary to his or her health or safety because of a medical condition.
+If unsure, see Table 1 and check with a Favarh nurse. - d) Nothing in this section shall require the use of a mask by anyone for whom doing so would be contrary to his or her health or safety because of a medical condition.
 Any person who declines to wear a mask because of a medical condition shall be exempt from any requirement to wear a mask but only if such person provides written documentation that the person is qualified for the exemption from a licensed medical provider, the Department of Developmental Services or other state agency that provides or supports services for people with emotional, intellectual or physical disabilities, or a person authorized by any such agency.
 Such documentation need not name or describe the condition that qualifies the person for the exemption.

-Mask-wearing is an "essential function" for employees who work directly with our program participants and residents and cannot be reasonably accommodated.
+Mask-wearing, when required, is an "essential function" for employees who work directly with our program participants and residents and cannot be reasonably accommodated.